TheRoyalDragonAdvisor/TheRoyalDragonAdvisor/README.md

   <details>
          <summary><ins>⚠️Do not Befriend with me.⚠️</ins></summary>
-         <p>Under 12 years old, I will not accept either be friends with under 12 years old.</p>
+         <p>Under 12 years old, I will not accept being friends with anyone under 12 years old.</p>
-         <p>Above 18+ or 13+ i will accept it.</p>
+         <p>Above 18+ or 13+, I will accept it.</p>
-         <p>I avoid being friend request by under 12 years old.</p>
+         <p>I avoid being friend-requested by people under 12 years old.</p>
-         <p>Copying me or my friends is a dangerous decisions and awful action.
+         <p>Copying me or my friends is a dangerous decision and awful action.
 I will block you for copying me or my friends.</p>
-         <p>Tired and Sleepy. (needs some rest.)</p>
+         <p>Tired and sleepy.
+(Needs some rest.)</p>
-         <p>I do not like getting disturb of my rest by spam whispering.
-Whispering me when im sleeping its fine.</p>
+         <p>I do not like getting disturbed in my rest by spam whispering.
+Whispering to me when I'm sleeping is fine.</p>
-         <p>If your willing to be my friend, you have to chat calmly.</p>
+         <p>If you're willing to be my friend, you have to chat calmly.</p>
          <p>I do not like nonpatiences if they're willing to me to accept their friend requests.</p>
-         <p>Whisper me if u want to talk either be friends with me.
-I'll even ask if ur above 18+ or under 12 years old.</p>
+         <p>Whisper to me if you want to talk or be friends with me.
+I'll even ask if you're 18+ or under 12 years old.</p>